gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Fixes highlighting delays that can occur in _Commit Composer_ when selecting large commits ([#4872](https://github.com/gitkraken/vscode-gitlens/issues/4872))
 - Fixes repeated warnings about large token usage in the same session in _Commit Composer_ ([#4800](https://github.com/gitkraken/vscode-gitlens/issues/4800))
 - Fixes an issue where MCP registration can stop working if CLI binary goes missing after the CLI was successfully installed
+- Fixes an issue where continuing a paused revert operation would incorrectly abort instead of continuing
+- Fixes an issue with rebase todo parsing when using newer Git versions that use `#` prefixes in commit messages
+- Fixes an issue with incorrect ref resolution for merge conflict nodes
+- Fixes an issue where nested repositories could fail to be removed when workspaces change

 <a id="v17-10"></a>